matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 depends on the relation type.

-Some relation types might group the aggregations by the `key` property in the relation and aggregate to an array, others might aggregate to a single object or any other value really.
+Some relation types might group the aggregations by the `key` property in the relation and aggregate to an array, while others might aggregate to a single object or any other value really.

 Here are some non-normative examples of what aggregations can look like: